 A significant contribution to the growing popularity of scruff comes from the technology industry.

-The Alexander Group Managing Director John Lamar comments, “I went through a beard phase about 10 years ago.
-Okay, it was a goatee, and not a very good one at that…I guess that was all I could muster.”
+The Alexander Group Managing Director John Lamar comments, “I went through a beard phase about 20 years ago.
+Okay, it was a goatee and not a very good one at that…I guess that was all I could muster.”

-He continues “I still like to go unshaven over the weekend…the rebel in me has not quite died.
+He continues, “I still like to go unshaven over the weekend…the rebel in me has not quite died.
 But come Monday morning, I break out the ol’ razor.”
-Lamar believes that the resurgence of the beard has a lot to do with celebrities and techies.
+Lamar believes that the resurgence of professional beards has a lot to do with celebrities and techies.
 “The laid-back culture coupled with explosive wealth in these two worlds has created an “I just don’t care” attitude.”

-According to an article in Daily Mail Reporter, men with beards “look as much as eight years older than their unshaven counterparts.”
+According to a 2013 article in Daily Mail Reporter, men with beards “look as much as eight years older than their unshaven counterparts.”
 The late Steve Jobs of Apple is perhaps the epitome of how the image of the CEO has changed over the years.

 Beard of Directors

-Despite the growing popularity in recent years of facial hair on professionals, the number of unshaven business executives is relatively small.
+Despite the growing popularity of professional beards for businessmen, the number of unshaven business executives remains relatively small.

-The Alexander Group Managing Director Beth Ehrgott has only had one client with a beard in all her years of search, but says that “It seems strange to think that beards still seem out of place in corporate America, yet many companies all have diversity initiatives and programs.”
+The Alexander Group Managing Director Beth Ehrgott has only had one client with a beard in all her years of search, but says, “It seems strange to think that beards still seem out of place in corporate America, yet many companies all have diversity initiatives and programs.”

 Sarah Mitchell, Associate Director in The Alexander Group’s San Francisco office, says there is so much facial hair in the Bay Area that “it’s more of the rule than the exception.
 But I suppose I don’t see it very much when I think about those working in a more conservative corporate environment, as opposed to Google or one of the many startups.”

-Phillip Rudolph, Executive Vice President, Chief Legal & Risk Officer and Corporate Secretary at Jack in the Box, was fully bearded in 2007 when he was interviewed and then hired at Jack in the Box.
-He doesn’t believe beards “are even remotely disqualifying.”
+Phillip Rudolph, the former Executive Vice President, Chief Legal & Risk Officer, and Corporate Secretary at Jack in the Box, was fully bearded in 2007 when he was interviewed and then hired at Jack in the Box.
+At the time, he did not believe beards “are even remotely disqualifying.”

 However, before joining Jack in the Box, Rudolph was Vice President and Deputy General Counsel at McDonald’s.
 He explains that while interviewing for the position, the human resources executive “asked how attached I was to my beard.
 I noted to him that, more correctly put, the beard was attached to me.”

-Rudolph continues, “But I took the hint and shaved off the beard.
+Rudolph continued, “But I took the hint and shaved off the beard.
 I remained clean-shaven throughout my five years with McDonald’s.”
 Perhaps geography plays a role.
-Jack in the Box is headquartered in San Diego and McDonald’s home is a Chicago suburb.
+Jack in the Box is headquartered in San Diego, and McDonald’s home is in Chicago.

-A recruiter for Shell Oil Company, says that she rarely sees candidates with facial hair, and hirsute executives at Shell “are few and far between.”
+A recruiter for Shell Oil Company says that she rarely sees candidates with facial hair, and hirsute executives at Shell “are few and far between.”

-A Hairy Decision
+A Hairy Decision on Professional Beards

 The bottom line is that if you are going to go unshaven, there are certain written and unwritten rules to follow.